-These financial statements look at all financial transactions and asks the question, "How did we do financially?"
-The Statement of Net Assets and the Statement of Revenues, Expenses, and Changes in Net Assets answer this question.
-These statements include all assets, liabilities, revenues, and expenses using the accrual basis of accounting, similar to the accounting used by most private-sector companies.
+The Statement of Net Assets and the Statement of Revenues, Expenses, and Changes in Net Assets include all assets, liabilities, revenues and expenses using the accrual basis of accounting, similar to accounting used by most private-sector companies.
 The accrual basis of accounting takes into account all of the current year's revenues and expenses regardless of when cash is received or paid.

 These two statements report the Authority's net assets and changes in those assets.
 This change in net assets is important because it tells the reader that, for the Authority as a whole, the financial position of the Authority has improved or diminished.
 The causes of this change may be the result of many factors, some financial, some not.
-These statements can be found on pages 7 and 8 of this report.
+These statements can be found on pages 4 and 5 of this report.